Book: Wired For Thought: How The Brain Is Shaping The Future Of The Internet

 This book is divided into four sections with multiple chapters.

-From a scientist perspective, he explains the human brain’s thinking capability and its limitations.
-Three most important things to the brain: information storage, processing and communication with other neurons.
+From a scientific perspective, he explains the human brain’s thinking capability and its limitations.
+Three most important things to the brain: information storage, processing, and communication with other neurons.
 As of now, the Internet does information storage and communication.
 Cloud computing does the processing.
 What would happen, if we upgrade the Internet with Cloud computing?.
-We can achieve what MapReduce did for google.
+We can achieve what MapReduce did for Google.

-He compares the websites to memes. iN a chapter, he discusses how the search engines work (primarily google) and the competition between the websites to appear on the first page of the search results is analogous to the Survival of the fittest - Darwinism.
-He is one of the man behind the algorithm that propels Google’s Adsense.
+He compares the websites to memes. iN a chapter, he discusses how the search engines work (primarily Google) and the competition between the websites to appear on the first page of the search results are analogous to the Survival of the fittest - Darwinism.
+He is one of the men behind the algorithm that propels Google’s Adsense.
 He discusses the importance of understanding the language to select the right ads based on the keywords.
 Very Interesting!.

 Metcalfe’s law is discussed in detail and why it did not work.
 He defines the stages of the Networking as

 Further, he discusses in detail about the Social Networks and the advantages “facebook” has over the other similar sites.
 Very interesting to see where the web is going !.

 This is the very interesting section of the entire book, which discusses where the Internet is heading to?.
 Some of the predictions are…